usgs/pubswh-ui/README.md

  * Running on http://127.0.0.1:5050/
  * Restarting with reloader
  ```

 ---

-If you want to generate a real secret key, you can do so trivially from the Python console by using `os.random()` like so:
+If you want to generate a real secret key, you can do so trivially from the Python console by using `os.urandom()` like so:

 ```python
 >>> import os